GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 <vendor-name><product-name> for integration with the
 [HA VPN service](https://cloud.google.com/vpn/docs) on GCP.

-For more information about Cloud VPN, see the
+For more information about HA VPN, see the
 [Cloud VPN Overview](https://cloud.google.com/compute/docs/vpn/overview).

 ## Terminology